 Living in a rental home or apartment often comes with limitations, especially when it comes to lighting.
+Renters often face unique challenges with lighting due to lease restrictions, making it difficult to personalize their space.
 Harsh overhead lights, limited fixtures, and restrictions on permanent changes can make it challenging to create a cozy and stylish atmosphere.
 But don’t worry—there are plenty of rental home friendly lighting hacks to transform your space without violating lease agreements.
-Here’s how you can brighten up your rental home effortlessly.
+These solutions are also great for those on a budget, offering affordable ways to enhance your decor.
+Here’s how you can use lighting to turn your rental into a house that truly feels like home, and make your space shine with personality and warmth.

 Embrace Plug-in and Battery-Powered Lighting